 This is a picture taken some years ago of my original childhood Sindy and Tammy dolls.
 As I mentioned in my Sindy page Pedigree took Ideal’s Tammy as their model for Sindy and you can certainly see the resemblance between the two of them.
 By the way the dresses they are wearing are the dresses that I liked them in best when I was a child.
 They are not Sindy or Tammy fashions but generic ones made to fit twelve-inch dolls.

 There are books and websites devoted to Tammy and her large family so I won’t go into a lot of detail here.
 Most of what I know about Tammy comes from the Collector’s Guide to Tammy: The Ideal Teen: Identification & Values by Cindy Sabulis and Susan Weglewski (Jun 1997).

 Tammy was first produced in 1962, a year before Sindy appeared and ceased production in 1966.
 The reason given was that she could not compete with the popularity of Barbie and that she was not able to change her style when the “Mod” era arrived.
 As Sindy continued to be successful for some years after Tammy was taken out of production perhaps it says something about the differences between British and American culture.

-Ideal Tammy and her friends and family were manufactured in Japan but there were also Canadian Tammy’s as Reliable were licenced to manufacture her there.
+Ideal Tammy and her friends and family were manufactured in Japan and Hong Kong but there were also Canadian Tammy’s as Reliable were licensed to manufacture her there.

 My Tammy Family Dolls

-Lately I have been doing a series of posts on the adventures of the Tammy family and their friends called “What’s New At The Tammy House” here are a few recent posts.
+Before I had to move them to a shelf I did a series of posts on the adventures of the Tammy family and their friends called “What’s New At The Tammy House” here are a few recent posts.

 - What’s New at the Tammy House – Moving Day